 3 things to know before buying probiotics

-Did you know the majority of your immune system is actually within your GI tract?
-That’s why it is so important to keep your intestinal system healthy to help you stay healthy and fight off colds, flu and even cancer.
+Did you know that much of your immune system is actually within your GI tract?
+That’s why it’s so important to keep your intestinal system healthy to help you stay healthy and fight off colds, flu and even cancer.

 Within your intestinal system, there’s a mixture of good bacteria and bad bacteria.
 In fact, scientists estimate there are three pounds of microbes inside the human digestive system — some 40 trillion organisms.